sc18zs/final_project_cs596/README.md

 **Modified Single Step**
 We modified single step to handle load balancing in the correct order and without redundant operations.

 **Load Balancing Function**

 Key Features of the Load Balancing:
+   1. Measures Load Distribution: The function assesses the computational load on each process.
+This load is often quantified using metrics like the number of atoms or particles each process handles, the time spent in computation, or even hardware-level metrics like CPU or memory usage.
+   2. Identifies Imbalances: Compares the measured load against an ideal or average workload.
+Determines which processes are overloaded or underloaded.
+   3. Redistributes Work: Transfers workload (e.g., particles or atoms in a molecular dynamics simulation) from overloaded processes to underloaded ones.
+Updates data structures, such as neighbor lists or communication buffers, to reflect the new distribution.
+   4. Adjusts Communication Patterns: Modifies the topology of communication (e.g., neighboring relationships between processes) to account for the new workload distribution.
+Synchronizes the state of the simulation across all processes to prevent data corruption or inconsistencies.

     Periodic checks: Runs every load_balance_interval steps

     Threshold-based: Only triggers if imbalance exceeds threshold

     Boundary-aware: Transfers atoms near process boundaries

     Limited transfers: Maximum 10 atoms per step to avoid instability is used in the output in the folder.
 Large values lead to instability and crash.

     Neighbor-only: Transfers only between adjacent processes

     Preserves physics: Maintains periodic boundary conditions during transfers

          === Load Balance Check at Step 100 ===